 It’s important to us that our tools, their scope and limitations, are understood.

-Here, our Head of Modelling Hector Pollitt follows up on his first blog entitled “What is macroeconomic modelling and why do we do it?” by outlining some of the most important features of Cambridge Econometrics’ E3ME as they compare to the more mainstream Computable General Equilibrium (CGE) models.
+Here, Hector Pollitt follows up on his first blog entitled “What is macroeconomic modelling and why do we do it?” by outlining some of the most important features of Cambridge Econometrics’ E3ME as they compare to the more mainstream Computable General Equilibrium (CGE) models.

 E3ME is often compared to a CGE model and is sometimes erroneously called a CGE model.
 The mistake is understandable as E3ME is used to answer many of the same questions as CGE models and produces similar results.

 However, underneath the surface there are important differences, which can lead to us getting the opposite results to CGE models.

 In an attempt to reduce the distinction to bite-sized pieces, here are ten key differences, starting with assumptions and working through to final outcomes.
 The comparison is made against a standard CGE model with full clearing of all markets; it is noted that some CGE models have been adapted beyond the original basic framework.

 1. Agents in E3ME lack ‘perfect knowledge’ and make decisions accordingly

 Perfect knowledge is a key assumption in CGE models – but also one that Keynes (1921) strongly disagreed with.
 The E3ME model is based on post-Keynesian economics and therefore embodies the views of Keynes.

 Agents in the model have limited knowledge, which may increase over time but will never be ‘perfect’.